December 15, 2021

 You want to mix the butter on its own for at least five minutes – I used my stand mixer with the paddle attachment because it’s best for this.
 You really want the butter to beat for so long to make it smooth, supple and make it perfect for the next stage.
 If your butter is too cold, you will need to beat for a lot longer to get to that smooth texture.

-I then used icing sugar, and peppermint extract to create the frosting flavour.
+I then used icing sugar, and peppermint extract to create the frosting flavour for my chocolate peppermint cake.
 It’s at this stage, you really need to beat again for about another 5 minutes.
 This timing really naturally lightens the colour of the buttercream to make it whiter – but you can also add in some white food colouring if you fancy.

 So once you have split the cakes into the individual layers, and your white buttercream is prepped – you can decorate!
 I used a large piping bag, with a jumbo round piping tip in.
 Before you add the frosting, you want to carefully brush some red food colouring up the sides of the inside of the piping bag.

 This may sound weird to brush some unmixed food colouring up the sides of a piping bag, but you really need so little – and it may look weird inside the bag too, but at the end of the day – you just need to trust the process!
-Add the frosting into the bag and you are ready.
+Add the frosting into the bag and you are ready to decorate you chocolate peppermint cake.

 Pipe little ‘poops’ of buttercream onto each layer, to create a beautiful cake like in the photos.
 I then put some extra buttercream on top, some cute round sprinkles, some smaller sprinkles and some candy canes as a topper!
 Easy, cute and utterly delicious.
 Enjoy!
 X